pierlui92/Shooting-Labels/README.md

 ```
 Now install [Blender](https://download.blender.org/release/Blender2.79/) choosing version 2.79b for Windows.
 After that make sure you can run this application using the shell (type "blender" in WPS.
 The application should open).
 If not add the blender path to the environment variables.

 Unity will be used as a game enigne so we need to install it.
-First, download and install the [Unity Hub](https://unity3d.com/get-unity/download) and then, form the [Unity Archive](https://unity3d.com/get-unity/download/archive), choose a version, it will install automatically.
+First, download and install the [Unity Hub](https://unity3d.com/get-unity/download) and then, form the [Unity Archive](https://unity3d.com/get-unity/download/archive), choose a version (recommended 2018.2), it will install automatically.

 To label, we need the HTC VIVE.
 This device needs a program to work, [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) available on Steam.